weinholt/akku/README.md

  - Use the release source tarball.
 This option uses the GNU build system and requires Guile 2.2 or 3.0 (the development package), pkg-config, make, git and libcurl.
 This works on the widest range of operating systems and architectures.
+Unpack the tarball, run `./configure`, `make` and `sudo make install`.
+If the configure script can't find Guile then you might need something like this:
+   `./configure GUILD=/usr/bin/guild GUILE_CONFIG=/usr/bin/guile-config`.

  - Use the pre-built version from [GitLab][GitLabTags].
 Pre-built versions based on Chez Scheme are available for GNU/Linux amd64.